Losant/losant-docs/docs/devices/overview.md

 the first, `Standalone`.

 *   **Standalone**
-A standalone device is your normal everyday type of physical device.
-It will connect directly to Losant and report its own state.
+A standalone device is your normal everyday type of device.
+It is allowed to connect directly to Losant and report its own state.

-*   **Virtual**
-The major difference with a virtual device is how state is reported.
-A virtual device is not expected to actually connect to the platform, so a virtual device's state can only be reported using a Losant workflow.
-Virtual devices are useful if you'd like to record sensor data from something other than a physical thing.
-For example, you could create a workflow that requests the outside temperature every few minutes from a 3rd party weather API and saves the result as the state of a virtual device.
-Since this information is now on a device, you can visualize, trigger workflows, or perform any other actions on this information as if the data came from an actual physical widget.

 *   **Gateway**
 A gateway device is a device that connects to Losant and reports both its own state and the